Chiragdbb/Chat-AI/README.md

 # Chat AI

 Chat AI is a modern chat application built using the MERN stack (MongoDB, Express.js, React, and Node.js) integrated with Google Gemini AI for advanced conversational capabilities.
-User authentication is managed using Clerk.
+User authentication is managed using Auth0.

 ## Features